Xela3026/workflows-docs/docs/tools/workflows.md

 Explanations of the above properties:
 - **destination**: the new file name.
 For example: `"my-file.csv"`.
 - **authHeaders**: authorisation headers.
-These are the headers that you use in any <BrandName type="name"/> API requests to authorise the request.
+These are the headers that you use in any <EnvironmentConfig type="name"/> API requests to authorise the request.
 It is usually either tokens or an API key.
-This API authorisation process gives you permission to store your new file at one of the <BrandName type="name"/> API endpoints.
+This API authorisation process gives you permission to store your new file at one of the <EnvironmentConfig type="name"/> API endpoints.
 - **header**: the first line of the file.
 If you're creating a CSV file, this would be the column titles.
 - **line**: the data you are writing to the file.
 This property is a string.
 Separate the data into new lines using `\n`.
 For a CSV file, separate data into columns using `,`.
 - **id**: (optional) an identifier for your file.
 This can be any miscellaneous string.
 You can use it to reference the file elsewhere in the workflow.